 The plan for Ohio State is to stick with the offensive line configuration shown in its 20-13 win over Penn State, according to Ohio State head coach Ryan Day.

-After the injury of left tackles, Zen Michalski and Josh Simmons in the Nebraska and Oregon games, respectively, the Buckeyes had to make a couple of switches to their offensive line ahead of the Penn State game.
+After the injury of left tackles Zen Michalski and Josh Simmons in the Nebraska and Oregon games, respectively, the Buckeyes had to make a couple of switches to their offensive line ahead of the Penn State game.

 The Buckeyes moved usual starting left guard Donovan Jackson to left tackle and started last year’s starting center Carson Hinzman at left guard.
 Although Hinzman was a starter in 2023 at Center, he didn’t have the easiest path to start for the Buckeyes again this year.
 Hinzman was benched ahead of Ohio State’s loss in the Cotton Bowl to Missouri, and replaced by former Alabama starting center Seth McLaughlin ahead of the 2024 season.

-In his press conference on Tuesday, Ryan Day said the choice to insert him into the lineup came down to experience.
+In his press conference on Tuesday, Day said the choice to insert him into the lineup came down to experience.

 “We looked at him during the preseason, he was out with illness, he was playing backup center, we moved him to guard, we felt like at that time Tegra (Tshabola) gave us more at right guard, and with Donny at left guard, Seth was solidified at center, so we kept Carson right there at center at the time,” Day said.
 “Since Donovan got moved out, we felt like there was a hole there that we needed to fill, and we had a couple of different options there and some good options, but in this game, we felt like experience was the right thing to go with.”